OpenWeightDatabase/OpenWeightDatabase/CONTRIBUTING.md

 ### I have a GitHub account

 Great, it will be easy for you!
-You can either:
+You have two ways to propose new items, depending on your skills:

-* Open a PR with your contribution;
+* **East way**: use one of the two forms available in the [issues creation menu](https://github.com/OpenWeightDatabase/OpenWeightDatabase/issues/new/choose).
+Your issue will be handled by someone to create a PR.
-* Use one of the two forms available in the [issues creation menu](https://github.com/OpenWeightDatabase/OpenWeightDatabase/issues/new/choose).
+* **More complex way**: Open a PR with your contribution.
+We use `mdbook` to automatically generate the HTML pages from the Markdown content.
+Add your item(s) to the appropriate Mardowm file under `src/`, and then run `make build` to build the HTML pages.

 ### I do not have a GitHub account